 There is a one social housing system, with this system there is a common application system for all forms of social housing, including public housing and community housing.

-The first step in applying for community housing is to contact the Department of Housing and Public Works (DHPW) and complete an application.
+The first step in applying for community housing is to contact the Department of Communities Housing & Digital Economy and complete an application.
 On completion and approval of this application you will be placed on the housing register.
 All Bundaberg Regional Council tenants come from this register.
 When we have a vacancy the Department provides us with applicants from the housing register that suit the placement requirements of our vacant properties.